hannahchan/Scaffold.Service/Scaffold/README.md

 The example application is a simple CRUD application where you can create **Buckets** and put **Items** in them.
 The Buckets have a _size_ which represents the number of Items you can put in them.
 To _Create_, _Read_, _Update_ and _Delete_ Buckets or Items in the application, simply send HTTP _POST_, _GET_, _PUT_ or _DELETE_ requests to the service.

 Explore the service by going to `/swagger` in a web browser.

+## Acknowledgements

+Scaffold has been inspired by and built from the prior experience and work of many others.
+In particular, Scaffold heavily relies on the open-source community and those who support that community.
+Please consider contributing back to their open-source projects in whatever way you can.